guoqingbao/Candle-GCU/README.md

 **Phi-2 Sample inference output (Scorpio X1):**
 ```
-loaded the model in 3.183058764s
+loaded the model in 2.73142246s
 starting the inference loop
 Instruct: Please talk about deep learning in 100 words.
 Output:
-Deep learning is a subset of machine learning that utilizes artificial neural networks to model and understand complex patterns and relationships in data.
-It involves training algorithms on large datasets, allowing them to learn from examples and make predictions or decisions without being explicitly programmed.
-Deep learning has achieved remarkable success in various domains, such as image recognition, natural language processing, and speech synthesis.
-By leveraging the power of deep neural networks, computers can now perform tasks that were previously thought to be exclusive to human intelligence.
-However, deep learning also faces challenges, such as interpretability and generalization to new data.
-Despite these limitations, deep learning continues to advance rapidly and has the potential to revolutionize many industries.
+Deep learning is a subset of machine learning that utilizes artificial neural networks to model and understand complex patterns from data.
+Deep learning algorithms learn from large datasets by identifying trends and making predictions based on those trends.
+This allows deep learning models to recognize objects, classify data, and make decisions with high accuracy.
+Deep learning has been applied to various fields such as computer vision, natural language processing, and autonomous vehicles, where it has shown remarkable success in tasks like image recognition, speech recognition, and self-driving cars.

-104 tokens generated (8.85 token/s)
+104 tokens generated (10.45 token/s)
 ```

 ### 4. Download Yi-6B weights to a local folder (e.g., THE_WEIGHT_FOLDER), it should contains at least the following files: